 During the course of the landscape and roadway inspection, it was noted that cows were entering the site for Pond 4-1.
 The adjacent property owner adjusted the cattle fence on Pond 4-1 to permit the cows to enter the pond property.
-No damage was found to the pond site; however, the property owner is being notified by OCX to remove the fence adjustment and preclude the cows from entering the pond site from the adjacent property. .
+No damage was found to the pond site; however, the property owner is being notified by OCX to remove the fence adjustment and preclude the cows from entering the pond site from the adjacent property.

 The second quarterly landscape inspection was completed on June 29, 2017.
 Based on the inspection, there are 33 sabal palm trees, one (1) magnolia, and two (2) pine trees that require replacement.
 There are also seven (7) sabal palm trees that are being watched to ensure they thrive, or they will also need to be replaced.
 With the arrival of the rainy season, it is anticipated that the landscaping will establish better than during the drought period from February through May.
-The landscape contractor is continuing to replace the requested trees through August 2017.
+The landscape contractor completed replacing the requested trees.
+The third quarterly inspection was completed on October 10, 2017.
+The landscape contractor is completing replacing the requested trees in October 2017.

 The traffic signal installation was completed in June, including the power source from Duke Energy.
 The traffic signal was turned on to flash mode on June 12, 2017.
 An inspection of the signal installation was completed on June 20, 2017 and the traffic signal was put into operation.
 No operational issues were noted upon turning the traffic signal into red/yellow/green operations.
 The elevation of the signal cabinet was evaluated by OCX and Polk County.
 The signal cabinet is to be relocated north to be at an elevation above the ground water elevation for maintenance purposes.
-The contractor will be relocating the cabinet in October 2017.
+The contractor relocated the cabinet on October 30, 2017.
+The traffic signal controller was damaged due to the flooding of the signal cabinet and is currently on back-order by the contractor.
+It is anticipated that the signal controller will be replaced in November 2017.